Why Overtime is Bad for Your Business

-Overtime work can lead to reduced employee productivity.
+Overtime work can lead to reduced employee productivity and, in the worst case, death.
 Working overtime brings, at first glance, higher profits to the employer.
 The effects of over-employment are, however, different.
 There is no motive that could free the human body from stress and diseases caused by overwork.
 Experts warn that continuous work under pressure has a bad effect on the creation of new ideas and creativity.
 Finally, it means reduced worker productivity for the employer.

 If the company often works more than working hours, it is a sign that something is “wrong” in the company.
 In that case, the solution is not even more work, but an analysis of why it is happening.
 Experts will say that good work organization will not cause the introduction of overtime work.

 In some cases, the company needs more employees.
 On the other hand, without consistent application of the law, workers are left at the “mercy and disfavor” of employers, their own interests and desires.

 After 50 hours worked in one week, productivity drops sharply In companies with 40-hour working hours, only 23 percent of employees had a 9 percent absenteeism rate, but in companies that work more than 40 hours, as many as 54 percent of employees had a 9 percent absenteeism rate.

 People who work 11 or more hours a day have a significantly higher risk to develop depression.
 The risk increases as workers are paid less and have less education, and it is assumed that the main cause is exposure to long-term stress.